 Indemnity clauses can only be made between two parties; the indemnifier and the beneficiary of a contract, and indemnity will only extend to the person or company that is listed as beneficiary in the written contract (including any person mentioned in the third-party rights clause).
 The indemnity will always identify the beneficiary (the person or company who is indemnified).

 Indemnities usually cover liabilities in two ways:

-- directly between the parties to the contract, for example, for breach of contractual provisions like warranties or a failure to pay an invoice
+- directly between the indemnifier and the beneficiary, for example, for breach of contractual provisions like warranties or a failure to pay an invoice

-When we draft indemnity clauses, we ensure that the wording covers the types of losses that the parties have agreed will be covered.
+When our contract solicitors draft indemnity clauses, we ensure that the wording covers the types of losses that the parties have agreed will be covered.

-At Britton and Time Solicitors in Brighton and Hove, we consider whether the indemnity will cover indirect and consequential losses and draft accordingly.
+At Britton and Time Solicitors in Brighton and Hove, we consider whether the indemnity clause will cover indirect and consequential losses and draft accordingly.

 A broad definition of losses may be drafted as follows: